 Does using Unicode text where it doesn't belong cause problems?

-On reach: there is no public evidence that Unicode styling itself triggers a shadowban, and there is zero substantiated data for a secret penalty.
-What is real is the indirect effect — if a caption is unreadable to a screen reader or unsearchable, that can quietly cost you.
+On reach, there is no public evidence that Unicode styling itself triggers a shadowban, and no substantiated data for a secret penalty.
+What is real is the indirect effect.
+If a caption is unreadable to a screen reader or unsearchable, that can quietly cost you.
 Use styling for accents (a name, a heading, one line), not for whole blocks of body copy or every keyword.

 How do I get the style to stick where it keeps breaking?